Updated: Jan 9

 They have some cool questions that allow you to “Turn Any Movie Into a Learning Opportunity” (their tagline).

 4) Outschool: “Where Kids Love Learning” (We can call this interactive consumption).

 I don’t have much experience using Outschool as a resource with students but I have some friends who have used it with their kids.
 If nothing else, there are lots of options as there are over 10,000 small group-chat video classes!

 *One example is Video Game Design Ages 7-10

-Production (This includes apps and games where there is strategy, engineering, higher-order thinking, codebreaking, designing and other active learning and thinking happening...this is not a complete list.):
+Production (This includes apps and games where there is strategy, engineering, higher-order thinking, codebreaking, designing and other active brain processes happening...this is not a complete list.)

 1) Apps and Games:

 Fortnite and similar games aren't really strictly one thing or the other.
 There is a great deal of strategy and ingenuity involved and both watching and playing can also be as entertaining as watching Saturday morning cartoons in 1982.
 There is weaponry involved though so like many other things, this is a family decision.
 For games like these, I limit my son's time to anywhere between 30 minutes and an hour per day on school days.
 He gets to have more screen time overall though, as I like to mix up the different types.
 As long as he is balancing time with friends, outdoor time, indoor non-screen time and indoor-screen time, he can have 2+ hours of screen time per day with extra on weekends or rainy days.
 One of the most entertaining moments I’ve had with students was tasking them with teaching me to play Fortnite in real-time.
 We entered the game together and they needed to keep my character alive.
 They were only allowed to give verbal instructions and could not commandeer my controller.